Eric P. Schwartz: Biography

 In 2003, United Nations High Commissioner for Human Rights Sérgio Vieira de Mello invited Schwartz to join the Office of the United Nations High Commissioner for Human Rights.
 After Vieiera de Mello's assassination in the Canal Hotel bombing, Schwartz served as Chief of Office in the Geneva Office of the United Nations High Commissioner for Human Rights.
 He served there until 2004.
 In 2005, Secretary-General of the United Nations Kofi Annan appointed Schwartz as UN Deputy Special Envoy for Tsunami Recovery in the wake of the 2004 Indian Ocean earthquake and tsunami.
 In this capacity, Schwartz served under Bill Clinton, who was the Secretary-General's Special Envoy.
 He served as Deputy Special Envoy until 2007.

 After leaving the United Nations, Schwartz became Executive Director of The Connect U.S. Fund.

 President of the United States Barack Obama nominated Schwartz to be Assistant Secretary of State for Population, Refugees, and Migration.
 This appointment was confirmed by the United States Senate on June 19, 2009.
 Schwartz was sworn into office on July 9, 2009, and left office on October 4, 2011.

 From October 2011 to June 2017, Schwartz served as the dean of the Hubert H. Humphrey School of Public Affairs at the University of Minnesota.

 On June 12, 2017, Schwartz became president of Refugees International, leading the organization in its efforts to promote solutions to displacement crises worldwide.

+On February 17, 2022, Schwartz announced his departure from the Refugees International organization.